phalucy/hp/content/authors/admin/_index.md

 - Visitors
 ---

-I'm working at DCOP, RIGC in JAMSTEC as a researcher.
+I'm working at MCM, CCOAR, RIGC in JAMSTEC as a researcher.
 I'm interested in the short-term air-sea interactions, including the processes between extra-tropical cyclones and marginal seas, interactions between the upper ocean and the diurnal cycle within the Maritime Continent, and the life cycle of atmospheric rivers (AR).